 UXers have been taught that if we tell business leaders and management about the data we collected and the insights we found that they will change course like a hummingbird.
 We read blogs that tell us if we present an argument that says better experiences will make us more competitive, management will swoon for the changes.
 This is rarely the case, in academia or in business.
 The data never actually speak for themselves.

 Your methods may be attacked.
-A UX research colleague shared with me that “when [demo attendees] didn’t like the results of a video interview, they either questioned my methods or said small sample sizes were useless.
-Sometimes they’d even say the interviewee was not representative of our customer base—even when they were an actual customer.”
-Another friend shared that “it was easy to recruit or meet for mobile tests at bars and restaurants for one product I worked on.
-More than three times it was insinuated that the interviewee ‘must have been drinking’ for me to get results like that.
-I started audio or video recording everything after that.”
+A UX research colleague shared with me that “when [demo attendees] didn’t like the results of a video interview, they either questioned my methods or said small sample sizes were useless.”
+Sometimes they’d even say the interviewee was not representative of our customer base—even when they were an actual customer.
+Another friend shared that it was easy to recruit or meet for mobile tests at bars and restaurants for one product they worked on.
+More than three times it was insinuated that the interviewee “must have been drinking” for them to get results like that.
+My friend started audio or video recording everything after that.